KILTprotocol/docs/docs/sdk/1-workshop/7-done.md

 Well done.
 You know understand the main actors in KILT, the `Claimers`, `Attesters` and `Verifiers`.

 You also learned how to:
-- create Accounts
+- create accounts
 - create light and full DIDs
-- create Claims and Requests
+- create claims and requests
-- process Requests and issue Credentials
+- process requests and issue credentials
-- sign your Credentials to Present them
+- sign your credentials to present them
-- recieve and Verify Credentials
+- receive and verify credentials

 ## Resources